zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :info: Reports the status of the dialogue, along with some meta information.

-   :proc: The procedure called that Bro does not implement.
+   :proc: The procedure called that Zeek does not implement.

    .. zeek:see:: nfs_proc_create nfs_proc_getattr nfs_proc_lookup nfs_proc_mkdir
       nfs_proc_null nfs_proc_read nfs_proc_readdir nfs_proc_readlink nfs_proc_remove
       nfs_proc_rmdir nfs_proc_write nfs_reply_status rpc_call rpc_dialogue rpc_reply

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to register a port for it or add a DPD payload signature.

 .. zeek:id:: nfs_reply_status